freesurfer/explore_hdr_models/README.md

 * Supports missing data in the EEG spike train.
 * DOES NOT SUPPORT missing data in the observed fMRI!

-This package provides 3 commands:
+This package provides the following commands commands:
-* `run_search_on_roi_gamma_model.py` Runs a parameter search on a fMRI timecourse that has been preprocessed and saved to a .mat file.
+* `run_search_gamma_model.py` Runs a parameter search.
+  Has been tested on ROI data - preprocessed fMRI time courses that have been saved to a .mat file.
-* `run_search_on_nii_gamma_model.py` runs a parameter search on an input nii file and eeg spike file.
-WARNING: this function has never been tested.
+  Theoretically should work on nii files, but has not been tested.
 * `submit_from_config.py` Provides a wrapper to submit a set of search commands from a configuration file.